Issues in higher education in the United States

 Higher education in the United States is an optional stage of formal learning following secondary education.
-Higher education, also referred to as post-secondary education, third-stage, third-level, or tertiary education occurs most commonly at one of the 4,360 Title IV degree-granting institutions, either colleges or universities in the country.
+Higher education, also referred to as post-secondary education, third-stage, third-level, or tertiary education occurs most commonly at one of the 3,899 Title IV degree-granting institutions in the country.
 These may be public universities, private universities, liberal arts colleges, community colleges, or for-profit colleges.
+Learning environments vary greatly depending on not only the type of institution, but also the different goals implemented by the relevant county and state.

-America higher education is loosely regulated by several third-party organizations.
-Long-running social problems in terms of the history of the U.S. such as discrimination and poverty have significantly impacted trends in American learning over multiple decades.
+U.S. higher education is loosely regulated by the government and several third-party organizations.
+Persistent social problems such as discrimination and poverty, which stem from the history of the U.S., have significantly impacted trends in American higher education over several decades.
+Both de facto and de jure discrimination have impacted communities' access to higher education based on race, class, ethnicity, gender identity, religion, sexual orientation, and other factors.
+Access to higher education has characterized by some as a rite of passage and the key to the American Dream.

-Within this vast estate many issues arise for government, staff and students.
-Medical education in the college and university context as a specific topic has received specialized analysis for decades given the importance of health in America.
+Higher education presents a wide range of issues for government officials, educational staff, and students.
+Financial difficulties in continuing and expanding access as well as affirmative action programs have been the subject of growing debate.

 Educational pipeline

-US college students come from three major sources: the US K-12 pipeline, adult or non-traditional students, and foreign students.
+U.S. college students come from three major sources: the U.S. K-12 pipeline, adult or non-traditional students, and international students.
 Projections about future enrollment patterns are based on demographic projections about these groups.